|Yeah, almost, actually. Photo courtesy of mtholyoke.edu|

 -You were born a piece of shit because all humans are pieces of shit.
 Pretty much anything that comes from your own mind, heart or soul is sinful and you need to constantly ignore who you are to become more like Jesus.
 And not like the cool-dude Jesus who went around helping people, like the up-in-the-sky-now Jesus who is pure and dull.

--You can be in a "carnal" mindset, which means that your thoughts are sinful or something, and you have to go through a serious of steps in your mind to reframe it so God will want to be close with you again.
+-You can be in a "carnal" mindset, which means that your thoughts are sinful or something, and you have to go through a series of steps in your mind to reframe it so God will want to be close with you again.
 This can happen if you think about sex (sexual immorality).
 Or if you consider taking the big half of the cookie you're splitting (selfishness).
 Or if you think something is unfair and consider speaking up (strife).
 Or any of another million bajillion miniature little "temptations" that can happen to you throughout the day.
 Now tell a child with crippling obsessive compulsive disorder all of that.
-Yeah, I just never stopped going through those steps.
+Yeah, I just never stopped obsessing.

 -All sexuality outside of marriage, including masturbating, thinking about sex, and being attracted to people--totally sinful.
+Dressing in any way that makes you look attractive is sinful, and is "stumbling" your Christian brothers (and yes, you're right, that thinking IS one step away from "she was asking for it, wearing that outfit."
+Good job!!)
 Within a marriage, vanilla missionary sex is okay.
 Kinda.

 |Boring sex is holy sex!|